mactul/powermake/README.md

 Powermake is entirely configurable, but for every behavior you haven't explicitly defined, PowerMake will do most of the job for you by detecting installed toolchains, translating compiler flags, etc...

-## Does PowerMake generates a Makefile like CMake ?
+## Does PowerMake generate a Makefile like CMake ?

 Not by default.
 PowerMake does not build on top of make, it replaces make.